BeMoreKinky Logo

 These are two distinct scenario categories, but they share a theme of incapacitation or coercion other than direct physical force.
 They are a bit more psychological and can be combined with ravishment or stand on their own.

-Another common one is a landlord/tenant or boss/employee blackmail: "Can't pay the rent?
-Well, there's another way you can compensate me…" Or "I know you lied on your resume, if you want to keep this job, here's what you'll do after hours."
-These play on power differences but in a psychological way, the victim technically could say no, but the consequences are dire enough that they feel forced to submit.
+Another common setup is landlord/tenant or boss/employee blackmail: "Can't pay the rent?
+Well, there's another way you can compensate me…" These play on power differences psychologically: the victim technically could say no, but the fictional consequences are dire enough that they feel forced to submit.

 Rope bondage showing restraint and control in consensual CNC scenarios